Mattjben/Word-Completion/README.md

 -> USE:   `python3 dictionary_file_based.py datastructer(list/array/trie) Datafile inputcommands outputfile`
 - dictionary_test_script.py: Code that executes dictionary file based.py and tests your code on Linux servers.
 -> USE:  `python3 dictionary_test_script.py $PWD <approach> <data filename> <command filename1> <command filename2>`
+- data generation: contains all input and data files used to test code and Generation.ipynb used to create those files
+- results: Contains code used to generate results table and results table itself
+- dictionary: contains all source code for dictionaries

 # How to run